Find out what to expect throughout the microblading healing process: itching, scabbing, color change, etc. We break it down for you – day by day.

 If you notice any symptoms other than the ones described, like intense redness, swelling, or itching not subsiding when they’re supposed to, you might be dealing with a skin infection.

 Contact your artist.
-They’ll probably ask you to send them some pictures of your brows and assess whether there’s any reason for concern.
+They’ll probably ask you to send them some pictures of your brows to assess whether there’s any reason for concern.

 If you follow aftercare instructions, the chances of getting an infection are extremely low, and even if it does happen, most of them are mild.
 Nevertheless, don’t ignore signs of an infection – severe ones can happen and antibiotics might be necessary.